 Yes!
 To freeze your pie crust dough, prepare the dough, shape into a ball and wrap twice with plastic wrap.
 Then put the wrapped pie dough in a freeze ziplock bag.
 Frozen unbaked pie crust will last for up to 3 months.
 Before preparing to bake, allow dough to sit on counter and come to room temperature.
 Then roll out and proceed with desired recipe.

 When you blind bake a pie crust it is important to weigh down the dough!
-First, roll out your pie crust, transfer to pie pan.
+First, roll out your pie crust and transfer to the pie pan.
 Press the edges of the dough into the pan, almost like sinking the dough down.
-Trim off excess overhang, I like to leave an inch border.
-Crimp the edges of the dough with desired design.
+Tuck under any excess overhanging dough.
+Crimp the edges of the dough between your thumb and fingertips.
 Prick the bottom and sides of the dough a few times with a fork.
-Place the pie in the freezer for 30 minutes until firm.
+Place the pie in the fridge or freezer for 30 minutes until firm.

 Remove the frozen pie crust and line with overhanging aluminum foil or parchment paper.
 Fill with pie weights, dried rice or uncooked beans.
 Make sure to fill with weights all the way to the crimped edges to help weigh down the crust.